Distracted-E421/Project-Datapunk/README.md

 - **Interactive Visualizations**: Datapunk will include a customizable dashboard where users can visualize different aspects of their data.
 These visualizations will include **timeline charts**, **geolocation maps**, **activity graphs**, and **relationship networks**.
 The goal is to make large datasets easy to understand and explore, helping users identify patterns, trends, and anomalies in their behavior.
 - **Customizable Insights**: Users can create and save custom visualizations or queries to understand specific parts of their data.
 For example, they might visualize how their movement patterns have changed over time, or see an overview of their interactions with certain people or services.
+- **User-Defined Metrics**: Users will have the option to define custom metrics for analysis.
+For example, a user could create a metric to measure the time spent on different categories of activities, such as work, leisure, or exercise, allowing for highly personalized insights.

 #### Data Export and API Integration